MinhHungPhan/terraform-bootcamp/01-aws-setup/06-expanding-aws-cloud9-instance-volume/README.md

-# Expanding the AWS Cloud9 Instance Volume
+# Expanding AWS Cloud9 Instance Volume

 Hello and welcome back!
 Throughout this course, you will be dealing with a significant amount of data, including downloading Docker images and installing various files and applications.
 Due to this heavy filesystem usage, you may run out of storage space on your Cloud9 instance.
 This guide will demonstrate how you can expand your Cloud9 volume to avoid such issues.